- Things to Know

 A tooth abscess differs from a gum abscess by the source of the original infection.
 The tooth abscess (or "periapical abscess") originates from the pulp of the tooth and exits out the tooth's apex at the bottom of the root.
-A gum abscess (or "periodontal abscess") starts in a gum pocket outside of the tooth next to the root.
+A gum abscess (or "periodontal abscess") starts in a gum pocket outside of the tooth next to the root from gum disease.
 Treatment will depend on where the infection originates.

 What causes an abscessed tooth?

-There are many causes for a tooth abscess.
-A very common cause is when a dental cavity (decay) becomes so large and deep that it reaches the pulp chamber.
+There are many causes of a dental abscess.
+A very common cause is when a dental cavity (tooth decay) becomes so large and deep that it reaches the pulp chamber.
 An inflammatory process takes place within the tooth.
 Inflammation of the pulp (pulpitis) is usually what is felt as a toothache.
 Pulpitis is further characterized by tests done by a dentist as reversible or irreversible.
-Reversible pulpitis means that the pulp is irritated, but has an opportunity to recover.
-Irreversible pulpitis means that it will not recover and the pulp is dying.
+Reversible pulpitis means that the pulp is irritated but has an opportunity to recover.
+Irreversible pulpitis means that it will not recover, and the pulp is dying.
 Once the pulp is dead (or "necrotic"), an abscess can form as the infection spreads from the tooth to the gum ligament and jawbone below.
-Often, a necrotic tooth can still be saved if steps are taken to resolve the infection at an early stage.
+Often, a tooth that becomes necrotic can still be saved if steps are taken to resolve the infection at an early stage.